Teams Frequently Asked Questions

 Can I use my team to log into Bitbucket Cloud?

-No, recently we initiated a change ( Important Changes Are Coming to Teams ) which will deactivate the ability to use a team as an account to log into Bitbucket.
-If you have logged in using the team account follow the onscreen instructions to add an administrator or log out and then log in using a personal account which is a member of the team.
-For more detailed instructions, see .
+No. The ability to use a team as an account to log into Bitbucket has been deprecated.
+If you previously logged in using a team account, follow the onscreen instructions to add an administrator or log out and then log in using a personal account which is a member of the team.
+For more detailed instructions, see.

 Can several users on the same project share an account?

-Team administrators can add and drop access to the team and its repositories.
+Team administrators can grant and revoke access to the team and its repositories.
 You can invite anyone to join a team — whether they have an individual Bitbucket account already or not.
 To join the team, members must have individual Bitbucket accounts.
-If you have a project team, development group, or a company, use a team to get the most out of Bitbucket.
+If you have a project team, development group, or a company, create a team to get the most out of Bitbucket.

 Can I get a free plan for my team?

 Yes, you can create a team with your free account.
-The same plan parameters that apply to individual accounts apply to team.
+The same plan parameters that apply to individual accounts apply to teams.
 Plans restrict the number of users you can have with access to private repositories.
 With the free plan you can have a team with five members (you + 4 others) who can access an unlimited number of private repositories.
-Teams with access to only public repositories are unrestricted.

 To get to the Plans and Billing interface for your team, do the following:

 - From your avatar in the bottom left, select your team or click View all teams for a full list.

 Can I have a team with a free academic plan?